Hugo Gutmann: Post-World War II

-Gutmann lived in St. Louis, Missouri, and worked as a typewriter salesman.
+After arriving to the United States, he changed his name to Henry Grant, inspired by a W. T. Grant store that he walked by.
+Gutmann lived in St. Louis, Missouri, and worked as a typewriter and furniture salesman.
 He was married and had two children.

-Gutmann died in San Diego, California, on 22 June 1962.
+Gutmann eventually retired in 1961 and later died in San Diego, California, on 22 June 1962 from cancer.
 He was buried at Home of Peace Cemetery in San Diego.

 Portrayal in media

 In the 2003 television mini-series Hitler: The Rise of Evil, Hugo Gutmann was portrayed by actor Brendan Hughes.